-The system boundary of the life cycle assessment (LCA) is shown in Figure 1 and ranges from the extraction of raw materials to the production of materials and components, logistics and the usage phase to recycling at the end of the vehicle's service life.
+The system boundary of the life cycle assessment (LCA) is shown in Figure 1 and ranges from the extraction of raw materials to the production of materials and components, logistics and the use phase to recycling at the end of the vehicle's service life.

-Recyclable production residues from manufacturing processes are kept in an internal cycle and are also taken into account.
-This includes, for example, the scrap from the production of steel and aluminium components.
+Production residues from manufacturing processes are also taken into account.
+This includes, for example, stamping residues from the production of steel and aluminium components.
 The impact of the manufacture of tools and the construction of production facilities are not included in this LCA.

-For the usage phase, publicly available data records for EU-28 fuel and electricity mixes at the start of production of the new model generation are used for the energy supply.
+For the use phase, publicly available data records for european fuel and electricity mixes at the start of production of the new model generation are used for the energy supply.
 The scope of the study does not include the maintenance, high-voltage battery replacement or any service of the vehicles.

-The recycling (end-of life) is mapped as part of the LCA using the standard ISO processes of drying and disassembly in accordance with the End-of-Life vehicles directive, as well as the separation of metal in the shredding process and the energy recovery of non-metallic components (shredder light fraction).
-No eco-credits are issued for secondary materials produced and energy recovery through thermal recycling.
+The recoverability (end-of-life) is mapped as part of the LCA using the standard processes of drainage and disassembly in accordance with the End-of-Life vehicles directive (2000/53/EC), as well as the separation of metal in the shredding process and the energy recovery of non-metallic components (shredder light fraction).
+No eco-credits are issued for secondary raw materials produced and energy recovery.
 Only the efforts and emissions of the recycling processes are taken into account.
 The dismantling of the component was set as the system boundary for the recycling of the high-voltage battery and no further credit was issued.